 Our game schedule consists of 20-24 league games against regionally located Pacific DIII & DII ACHA teams and one or two extended trips each season.
 Practices are held twice each week on Wednesday and Thursday mornings from 6:00am – 7:15am.

 The American Collegiate Hockey Association (ACHA) is the national governing body of non-varsity college ice hockey in the United States.
 The organization provides structure, regulations, promotes the quality of play, sponsors National Awards and National Tournaments.
 The ACHA currently has three men's and two women's divisions and includes approximately 450 teams from across the United States.
 The ACHA Pacific DIII is made up of approximately 25 teams located throughout the mid-west and rocky mountain region.
 Our regular season games are against teams primarily in the four corner states of Colorado, Utah, Arizona, & New Mexico.

-Team & Organization Overview
+Team & Player Stats

 To establish a sustainable and reputable hockey program that provides an opportunity for student athletes to continue to play in a structured and competitive environment while gaining valuable life experiences.